-The automation of cloud infrastructure through code (also called Infrastructure as Code or IaC) can be a real game-changer for your use cases, however small and simple they might be.
-IaC let’s you write code to define and manage your infrastructure, version control it, and deploy it as needed in a robust and repeatable way.
+The automation of cloud infrastructure through code (also called Infrastructure as Code or IaC) let’s you define and manage cloud resources in a robust and repeatable way.
 One popular IaC frameworks is Terraform, which is cloud-agnostic and allows developers to define infrastructure for different cloud providers like Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP).

 In this blog post, I will show you how to create AWS resources using Terraform and the HashiCorp Configuration Language (HCL).
 I will define a simple workflow that demonstrates the creation of several AWS resources: